christyler80/Warberry3/README.md

 ### Run Warberry3

 ```
+python3 -m venv .venv                     Creates a virtual environment named .venv.
+source .venv/bin/activate                 If it worked, you should see (.venv) before the command prompt.

 ./warberry3_scan.sh                       Depending on network size and complexity, this may take several hours to complete.

+deactivate                                When you're finished with your virtual environment.
 ```